antikton/antikton-topbar-countdown/readme.txt

 = Is it mobile friendly? =
 Yes, the top bar is designed to be responsive and works on mobile devices.

+= Can I reveal a discount code after the countdown ends? = Absolutely!
+This is a popular use case.
+Set up a countdown to build anticipation, then use the "Show alternative content" option to reveal your discount code, coupon, or special offer when the timer reaches zero.
+You can even change the colors to make it stand out!

 == Screenshots ==

 (No screenshots provided yet)

 == Changelog ==

+= 1.0.2 =
+*   Added: Comprehensive README.md documentation for GitHub
+*   Added: 6 professional screenshots showing frontend and admin panels
+*   Improved: Enhanced documentation with usage examples and configuration details

 = 1.0.1 =
 *   Fixed: Alternative background color now applies correctly when content expires